-If we fail to successfully take delivery of or reliably operate new aircraft, in particular our new Boeing 737 MAX aircraft, our business could be harmed.
+If we fail to successfully operate new aircraft, in particular our new Boeing 737 MAX aircraft, our business could be harmed.

 We fly and rely on Boeing and Embraer aircraft.
-As of December 31, 2017 we operated a fleet of 80 Boeing aircraft and 20 Embraer 190 aircraft.
-In 2018, we expect to take delivery of two additional Boeing 737-800s and five of our first Boeing 737 MAX aircraft.
-In the future we expect to continue to incorporate new aircraft into our fleet.
-The decision to incorporate new aircraft is based on a variety of factors, including the implementation of our growth strategy.
+As of December 31, 2018 we operated a fleet of 86 Boeing aircraft and 19 Embraer 190 aircraft.
+In 2019, we expect to take delivery of nine additional Boeing 737 MAX 9 aircraft.

+In the future, we expect to continue incorporating new aircraft into our fleet.
+This is based on a variety of factors, including the implementation of our growth strategy.
 Acquisition of new aircraft involves a variety of risks relating to their ability to be successfully placed into service including: